Safety Advice

 - Make sure you understand the emergency services available in the UK, including the local police and hospitals.
 In the UK the emergency number (police, fire and ambulance service) is 999.

-- Be cautious of fraud and scams, particularly over the phone and email.
+- Be cautious of fraud and scams, particularly over the phone, and email.
 Some criminals may specifically target international students.
+If you think you have been scammed or have doubts about a request you have received, please speak to a member of staff at the university.

-- Prioritise and be mindful of your physical, mental and emotional well-being.
-Consider declaring existing illnesses/disabilities to our Student Support & Wellbeing teams or contacting your GP in your first weeks at university.
+- Prioritise and be mindful of your physical, mental and emotional wellbeing.
+Consider declaring existing illnesses/disabilities to our Student Support & Wellbeing teams or contacting your doctor in your first weeks at university.

 - Stay connected with others.
 By building relationships and communities, international students can create a support network that can offer assistance and guidance when needed.